Cyclotomic fast Fourier transform

 The cyclotomic fast Fourier transform is a type of fast Fourier transform algorithm over finite fields.
-This algorithm first decomposes a DFT into several circular convolutions, and then derives the DFT results from the circular convolution results.
-When applied to a DFT over $\mathrm{GF}(2^m)$, this algorithm has a very low multiplicative complexity.
+This algorithm first decomposes a discrete Fourier transform into several circular convolutions.
+This then derives the discrete Fourier transform results from the circular convolution results.
+When applied to a discrete Fourier transform over $\mathrm{GF}(2^m)$, this algorithm has a very low multiplicative complexity.
 In practice, since there usually exist efficient algorithms for circular convolutions with specific lengths, this algorithm is very efficient.